 A recent haul from the dermatologists office.
 If you ask questions about products while you're visiting with the doctor, they'll fill a little baggie with samples for you to take home.

 Serums contain concentrated doses of highly effective ingredients, such as antioxidants, peptides, and acids.
 They don't contain lubricating and thickening agents or items such as petroleum and mineral oils that prevent water evaporation (source).

 Think of serums as little miracle drops that pack a very powerful punch!
 They're made of microscopic particles that penetrate deep into your skin's layers, where even moisturizers have a difficult time reaching.

 I've tried extremely pricey serums, such as SkinMedicaTNS Essential Serum–which is rumored to contain human foreskin.
 (Yes, you read that right.
 I prefer that no harm come to the male genital region — even for a cause as worthy as the making of my wrinkle-free face — so I stopped using it.)

 If you've never used it before, your dermatologist will begin your routine with the lowest strength dosage.
 It may take a few months for your skin to become accustomed to Retin-A. During that time your skin may appear slightly red or irritated, and it may even peel.

 Many people get frustrated and give up on Retin-A during this beginning phase, but try to stick with it.
 If your skin is too irritated, try going longer between applications.
 You may start off only using it once a week, then work up to twice a week, and so on.

 Yes, center cut salmon and fresh fruits are more expensive than a quick burger from McDonalds, but they're soooooo worth it in the long run.
 Try to avoid processed foods and fill up instead on a diet rich in nuts, fish, fresh fruits and veggies.

 Sunscreen is the #1 product we recommend for good skin.
 Using sunscreen on a daily basis throughout your lifetime can help to prevent skin damage, premature aging, and a whole host of issues that cost a lot of money to “fix”, so even the more expensive sunscreens are worth the money.

 Try not to store sunscreen in your car where it will get too hot and the ingredients may break down and become less effective.
 Those sample packs from the dermatologist in the shot above?
 They're perfect not only for travel, but also to keep in your purse so you'll always have sunscreen handy for touch-up applications.

-Look for a broad-spectrum SPF that includes zinc oxide or titanium dioxide, because that will protect against both UVA and UVB rays (source).
+Look for a broad-spectrum SPF that includes zinc oxide or titanium dioxide, because that will protect against both UVA and UVB rays.
 UVA rays affect the deeper layers of skin and can cause premature aging, wrinkling, and age spots.
 UVB rays affect the top layer of skin and can cause sunburn and skin cancer.